dfinity/motoko/doc/md/canister-maintenance/compatibility.md

 ## Stable type signatures

-A stable type signature looks similar to the content within a Motoko actor type.
+A stable type signature describes the stable content of a Motoko actor.
+You can think of this as the interior interface of the actor, that it presents to its future upgrades.

 For example, `v2`'s stable types: